samirpdx/data-512-final-project/README.md

 for students attending full-time, in either public or private non-profit institutions, and which located in more urbanized areas.
 We see when assessing financial aid that the results showed a negative correlation between an institution's overall retention rate and financial aid offerings (both loans and grants respectively).
-However, due to the complexity of financial aid distributions, their varying individual impact on a student and the effect on an institution that has a student base that is primarily financial dependent, there remains a lot more analysis required to further understand the dynamics that financial aid tools play in retention rate.

 ---